Creator / Nimbus Llewelyn

 - Fan-Preferred Couple: in Child of the Storm, while neither of these pairings has come about, fans have vocally called for Harry Potter/Carol Danvers, on the grounds of the considerable chemistry the two share despite their mutual insistence that they are Just Friends, over the Word of God stated original plan of Harry/Ginny.
 While the author has been enigmatic about the former, the latter has been confirmed to have been removed, as part of a raft of grand scale changes to the future of the story.

-- The story also manifests an example of this trope, with a strong Bucky/Natasha dynamic woven in, despite the fact that the fic as a whole is heavily based on the Marvel Cinematic Universe, with not even a tiny bit of Bruce/Natasha chemistry (despite it being MCU canon).
+- The story also manifests an example of this trope, with a strong Bucky/Natasha dynamic woven in, and despite the fact that the fic as a whole is heavily based on the Marvel Cinematic Universe, there's not even a tiny bit of Bruce/Natasha chemistry (despite it being MCU canon).

 - Fusion Fic: Child of the Storm is one of the 'fused backstory' kind writ large.

-- Gentleman Snarker: is almost painfully British, has frequently implied that he's of an upper middle class background, including going to a British private school and is very much the Deadpan Snarker.
+- Gentleman Snarker: is almost painfully British, has frequently implied that he's of an upper middle class background, including going to a British boarding school and is as much of a Deadpan Snarker as his characters, if not more.

 - Grey and Black Morality: From The Wizard in the Shadows onwards, this becomes more and more evident in his writing.